clay-curry/clay-curry/README.md

 ### Hi there 👋

-- 🔭 I’m currently charting requirements for a DOM to NextJS + tailwindcss transpiler
-- 🌱 I’m currently studying the backend architecture of Bun and PostCSS
+- 🔭 I'm 24, Oklahoma-based, dreaming of more RAM and relocating near a big red hanging bridge
+- 🌱 When I’m not submitting pull requests, I'm probably reading docs or taking notes on [Mastering PostCSS](https://github.com/PacktPublishing/Mastering-PostCSS-for-Web-Design)
-- 👯 I’m looking for opportunities to collaborate on anything related to [my interests](https://claycurry.com#interests)
+- 👯 I’m looking for opportunities to work with forward-thinkers on tech-related projects to benefit the lives of more people than I can imagine so we can all be a little nicer.
-- 🤔 I’m looking for help with finding work in tech (willing to relocate)
-- 📫 How to reach me: if you're a bot, inquiries are carefully reviewed with highest priority at <a mailto="fuck@you.com">fuck@you.com</a>.
-If you're a human, [a bot-obfuscated version of my email](https://claycurry.com) is on my website.
+- 📫 How to reach me: [website](https://claycurry.com).
 <br>

-- ⚡ Fun fact: I studied chemistry in college (research experience) up to organic chemistry 2 before starting over with CS (my "visual basic for chem majors" course hit different)
-- 💬 Ask me about the mechanism characterizing SN2 reactions
+- ⚡ Fun fact: I'm graduating in two months with my degree in CS, but I completed my homework about two weeks ago.
 - 😄 Pronouns: he / him